Most Famous Logos with a Butterfly

 Caprice Logo

-In 2016, design firm Pentagram created a logo for the German shoe brand Caprice, which debuted at the beginning of the autumn-winter 2017 season.
-Here, the butterfly symbolizes lightness, even though it itself seems visually heavy.
-The winged insect is a reflection of the “walking on air” slogan written in the second line in the thin sans-serif type.
-And on top is the word “CAPRICE” with balanced letters.
-In it, all vertical and diagonal strokes have an uneven thickness: they taper towards the bottom, creating a feeling of plasticity, mobility, and airiness.
-Both the emblem and the wordmark are in dark blue.
-Butterfly wings are formed only by contours, and inside they are empty – apparently in order to enhance the effect of lightness.
+In 2016, design firm Pentagram created a logo for German shoe brand Caprice, which debuted at the beginning of the Fall/Winter 2017 season.
+Here, the butterfly symbolizes lightness despite the fact that it itself visually appears heavy.
+The winged insect is a reflection of the slogan “walking on air,” written in the second line in a thin sans-serif font.
+And at the top is the word “CAPRICE” with balanced letters.
+In it, all vertical and diagonal strokes have an uneven thickness: they narrow to the bottom, creating a sense of plasticity, mobility, and airiness.
+Both the emblem and the word mark are made in dark blue color.
+The wings of the butterfly are formed only by contours, and inside, they are empty – apparently, in order to enhance the effect of lightness.

 Paramore